elgw/dotter/HELP.md

 <a name="GettingStarted"/>

 ## Getting started
-The best way to get introduced to the software is to ask someone already using it!.
+DOTTER is still full of surprises and could for sure be more intuitive.
+The best way to get introduced to the software is to ask someone already using it!

+As user you are expected to report bugs and come with [suggestions for improvements](https://github.com/elgw/dotter/issues)!
+Help is also wanted in extending the documentation.

 <a name="Installation"/>